5 Eco-Lessons To Learn On Your Holiday

-A holiday is a great time to try something new.
+A holiday is a great time to learn something new.
 Use your next getaway to get ready to change the way the family eats, travels and looks at the environment.

 It’s an unfortunate fact that many animals targeted for conservation are the cute ones – often mammals with big eyes and soft fur, like pandas and tigers.
 But “less attractive” species are just as important to their environment.

 Take vultures, which are rarely praised for their cuteness.
-But they play a very important role in the ecosystem, by disposing of carrion that would otherwise be a breeding ground for disease.
-Wander the majestic Atlas Mountains near Angsana Riads Collection Morocco, and you might spot Bearded Vultures hovering the thermals.
+But they play a very important role in the ecosystem, by eating dead animals, that would otherwise be a breeding ground for disease.

-As anyone who has ever tickled his toes with sand and listened to the water will tell you, the sound of the ocean has a tremendous effect on us.
-Its regular wave pattern calms us, and the whoosh of water is said to bring up feelings of relaxation and tranquillity.
-Lie on the powdery sands and unwind to the lilting sounds of the waves – or take to the sea and have the water literally lap at your ears as you wakeboard at Angsana Bintan.
+The sound of the ocean has a huge impact on us.
+Its wave pattern calms us, and the sound of water is said to bring up feelings of relaxation and tranquillity.
+Lie on the powdery sands and unwind to the lilting sounds of the waves – or take to the sea.

-It takes a lot of resources to feed and raise cattle.
+It takes a lot of resources to produce meat.
 In fact, meat production contributes to nearly a fifth of global greenhouse gas emissions.
 Globally we’re being urged to give up meat or go without for one day a week, to make a difference.

-Luckily Meatless Mondays are a joy at Angsana Balaclava Mauritius where even the hungriest carnivores will enjoy the delicious vegetarian selection.
+Luckily Meatless Mondays are a joy at Angsana, where even the most rigid carnivores will enjoy the delicious vegetarian selection.